Coding Bootcamp vs. Computer Science Degree: Which is Better?

 If You Want to Land a Job ASAP!

-Similar to many other university degrees, you will likely need practical, hands-on experience before landing your first 6-figure software engineering role.
+Similar to many other university degrees, you will likely need practical, hands-on experience before landing your first software engineering role.

 If You Want Real-World Experience